eplatvoet/Note-Taker/README.md

 #  NOTE TAKER

-For this assignment, we were given front-end code to a "Notes" app, and instructed to create the back-end code.
+For this assignment, we were instructed to create a working note taking application using express.js.
 The final product needs to allow the user to create & save notes, view previously saved notes, and delete previously saved notes.

 ## USER STORY: